 The takeaway: Delivering a superior user experience (UX) is crucial to achieving SEO results.
 When it comes to SEO writing itself, there are specific techniques and best practices that help ensure that you will leave crawlers and readers satisfied with your content.

-In this guide, we go over the basics of content writing for SEO.
+In this guide, we go over the basics of SEO content writing for beginners.

 What is SEO writing?